Greenbelt Cooperator

-The Greenbelt Cooperator was a weekly newspaper published in Greenbelt, Maryland from 1937 to 1954 by a then-sitting mayor, Louis Bessemer.
+The Greenbelt Cooperator was a weekly newspaper published in Greenbelt, Maryland, United States, from 1937 to 1954 by a then-sitting mayor, Louis Bessemer.
 Today, the newspaper is published under the name Greenbelt News Review.

 History

 Under the banner Greenbelt Cooperator, the paper's first issue was published on November 24, 1937.
 In its inaugural issue, publisher Bessemer outlined the paper's mission statement which included a politically neutral stance.

 The original newspaper had a staff of 19 people.
 The paper changed its name to Greenbelt News Review in 1954.

 The paper's history was tumultuous in its early years and "changed hands rapidly," exemplified by a staff member's observation that "more often than not, the morning sun shone on the faces of the amateur journalists as they trudged home from 'putting the paper to bed.'"

 In January 1938, the paper had completed its trial period and officially elected a new editor, William R. Poole, as well as a board of directors.